 One of the best tools for Image Optimization is a small Windows program called RIOT.
 RIOT stands for Radical Image Optimization Tool.
-RIOT is a fairly old tool, that was created around 2010.
-Development of the tool was rather stagnant from around 2013 until 2016, but it has recently seen some improvements with the latest release in October 2018, which also includes the WebP format we briefly discuss later.
+RIOT is a fairly old tool that was created around 2010.

 You can see a screenshot below:

-An almost direct replacement for the old Smushit service is one called Kraken.io, and this is a service we use ourselves.
+An almost direct replacement for the old Smushit service is one called Kraken.io, and this is a service we have used in the past ourselves.
 Kraken.io can be used either via their web interface or one of the many integrations, including WordPress.

-The web interface is very easy to use, although with the free plan you can only upload one file at a time, which can be up to 1MB in size.
+The web interface is straightforward to use, although, with the free plan, you can only upload one file at a time, which can be up to 1MB in size.
 You can choose between lossy (high compression) or lossless.
 You can see a screenshot of the web interface below:

 When using the WordPress plugin, it will automatically optimize and convert your image files when you upload them.
 You can also optimize existing files from within the Media Library.

-WebP is an image format that supports both lossy (reduction of files that may reduce visual quality) and lossless (reduction of files without any impact on visual quality).
+WebP is an image format that supports lossy (reducing file size that may reduce visual quality) and lossless (reducing file size without any impact on visual quality).
 It also permits animation and alpha transparency.

 JPEG 2000 Image Format

-Its browser support is limited, with only Safari making any attempts to allow its use.
+Its browser support is limited, with only Safari making any attempts to use it.